Storm Runner: Incident

-On June 26, 2018, a 9-year-old boy's safety harness allegedly could not be properly secured when he was on board one of the cars.
-His father (who was properly strapped in and was also riding with him) noticed that he began to feel terrified as if he felt like he was going to fall off and die from his injuries when the ride was in motion.
+On June 26, 2018, a 9-year-old boy's harness was allegedly not properly secured after he boarded the train.
+His father, who was riding with him, stated that his son was scared that he was not properly secured and might be ejected from the ride, claiming his son's restraint was fully open.
 The ride operators allegedly failed to address the concern when asked for assistance by the father.
-As the train exited the station, the boy got off of the ride at the last moment, leaving his father aboard as he exited the attraction.
-It was revealed that he and his father have suffered anxiety-like symptoms as a result of the incident.
+The man stated that as the train began to move out of the station and into the launch position, his son exited the car.
+The man stated he and his son have suffered anxiety-like symptoms as a result of the incident.
 A lawsuit was filed two years later on July 2, 2020.